VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 # Installing Companion

 Before starting the installation process, you'll need to get your Raspberry Pi set up and configured.

+> :information_source: Ubuntu Server is also possible and is almost the same flow.
+You can substitute that in if you wish, but some commands may need to be subtly different.
+It is only recommended if you are comfortable with linux and can figure those bits out yourself.

 - Start with a clean Raspberry Pi OS Lite install ([download here](https://downloads.raspberrypi.org/raspios_lite_armhf_latest))
   - If you want to have a desktop user interface, there is an additional section after the base install that will walk you through installing the XFCE Desktop Window Manager.